PowerGenome/PowerGenome/README.md

 Quotation marks are only needed if your values contain spaces.
 The `.env` file is included in `.gitignore` and will not be synced with the repository.

+## Installation a packaged version (pip/conda-forge)

+If you are installing a packaged version of PowerGenome you won't be able to easily use a .env file.
+Instead, add the environment parameters (`PUDL_DB`, `PG_DB`, etc) to a YAML file in the same folder as the rest of your settings.
+It doesn't really matter which file these parameters are included in but creating a new file such as `env.yml` will help keep them separate from other settings parameters that might be shared with other PowerGenome users.

 ## Running code

 ### Suggested folder structure